 This is a dark, gothic, and electronic influence in Garbage’s sound.
 These sound moods can be heard especially on their self-titled debut album, but also on their later releases like Version 2.0 (1998) and Strange Little Birds (2016).
 Depeche Mode’s approach to mixing guitar sounds with electronics are one of the key precedents for Garbage’s sound.
 In relation to this, we can also mention that Butch Vig, Duke Erikson and Steve Marker worked on remixes for Depeche Mode, as well as for U2 and Nine Inch Nails.

 Other important influences on Garbage’s music are The Jesus and Mary Chain, The Ramones, The Clash, Patti Smith, and Debbie Harry from Blondie.

 Here we list four artists and bands that have been influenced by Shirley Manson and Garbage:

-Evanescence: Lead singer Amy Lee has mentioned that Garbage’s frontwoman is one of her idols.
+Lead singer Amy Lee has mentioned that Garbage’s frontwoman is one of her idols.
 She especially admires Shirley Manson’s onstage attitude.
-In many interviews she has remarked that Evanescence’s music is a sort of a tribute to alternative rock bands from the nineties, such as Garbage and Nirvana.
+In many interviews, she has remarked that Evanescence’s music is a sort of tribute to alternative rock bands from the nineties, such as Garbage and Nirvana.

-Dum Dum Girls: Dum Dum Girl’s lead singer, Dee Dee -AKA Kristin Kontrol-, has mentioned that seeing Garbage live in the mid-1990s shocked her a lot.
+Dum Dum Girl’s lead singer, Dee Dee -AKA Kristin Kontrol-, has mentioned that seeing Garbage live in the mid-1990s really impressed her.
 The influence on Dum Dum Girls music is especially evident in the album Too True (2014), which has a retro and dreamy sound.